audsinthecity/wedding-registry/README.md

 * Thanks to the Consensys Academy mentors; including Coogan Brennan, Luiz Crus, and especially Josh Crites; for being available via Slack/Zoom for questions, putting together the material, and organizing interesting guest lecturers
 * Additional thanks to Bootcamp alumni mentors, especially Matias Barrios, for answering questions and providing help on Slack and Zoom
-* Nod to [PurpleBooth](https:github.com/PurpleBooth) for the README starting template